 The criteria for graduation with distinction are divisionally based.
 Graduating students within each academic division must achieve the following cumulative grade point averages:

-Criteria are based on the average GPA within each division from the calendar years, 2009, 2010 and 2011.
-These criteria will remain unchanged.
-The grade point standards used for the distinction of summa cum laude approximates the average GPA of highest 2 percent of students in each academic division for the past three years.
-The standard used for magna cum laude approximates the average GPA of the next 5 highest percent of students in each academic division for the past three years, and the standard used for the cum laude designation approximates the average GPA of the next highest 10 percent of students within each academic division for the past three years, with typically no more than 17 percent being awarded honors within each division.
-Once every five years, the University Registrar and Office of Provost will conduct a review of these criteria and propose a change to criteria to University Senate if needed.
+The grade point standards used for the distinction of summa cum laude approximates the average GPA of the highest 2 percent of students in each academic division.
+The standard used for magna cum laude approximates the average GPA of the next 5 highest percent of students in each academic division, and the standard used for the cum laude designation approximates the average GPA of the next highest 10 percent of students within each academic division, with typically no more than 17 percent being awarded honors within each division.
+Once every five years, the University Registrar and Office of Provost will conduct a review of these criteria and propose a change of criteria to University Senate if needed.

-Students who graduate with distinction may wear cords at commencement based upon final grades of the last semester of attendance prior to commencement, and the commencement program will reflect that they may be graduating with distinction.
+Students who graduate with distinction may wear a set of red and white cords at commencement.
+Latin Honors for commencement is based on the cumulative grade point average in the term prior to the student’s graduation term.
+The commencement program will reflect that they may be graduating with distinction.
 Actual degree honors will be recalculated to include grades from the student’s final semester and will be posted on the student’s academic record.

 In addition, for students who graduate with distinction, the diploma for the degree will designate the Latin Honors earned by the student.
 Students who earn two or more degrees receive a separate diploma for each degree.
 Each diploma will indicate the appropriate Latin Honors the student earned, using the criteria for Latin Honors of the academic division where each degree resides.